AssassinUKG/Writeups/tryhackme/Unbaked Pie/readme.md

 ssh
 exit
 ```
+We can see ramsey logging into ssh on ip: 172.17.0.1

 In /home/site we find an intresting file called db.sqlite3.
 Lets get it on our box and see what secrets it holds!